emezeske/lein-cljsbuild/example-projects/advanced/README.md

 ## Connecting PhantomJS to a REPL

-To try out a PhantomJS-based REPL, first start the Ring server in one terminal:
+To try out a PhantomJS-based REPL, compile the ClojureScript code and then start the Ring server in one terminal:

+    $ lein cljsbuild once
     $ lein ring server-headless 3000

 Now, in a different terminal, run `repl-launch` with the "phantom" identifier and the URL of the REPL demo page: